wpxqw/mwqc/docs/README.md

 - **hide_table_columns**
 Hides the columns of cart items table.
 Use comma separated column indexes as its value.
 There are 6 columns.
 Allowed value is any non-empty subset of [1,2,3,4,5,6], where 1 represents the left most column and 6 represents the right most column.
 - **hide_update_button**
 Hides the Update button.
+Allowed value is "1".
 - **hide_totals**
 Hides the Cart Totals section.
+Allowed value is "1".
 - **hide_totals_rows**
 Hides the rows of Cart Totals section.
-Use comma separated rows numbers as its value.
+Use comma separated row numbers as its value.
 There are 3 rows, Subtotal, Tax and Total.
 Allowed value is any non-empty subset of [1,2,3] where 1 represents the Subtotal row and 3 represents the Total row.

 ## Usage
 - **Configure for all products**